yanlola835/Frequency-Discrimination-Threshold-Experiment/README.md

 4. Open `Threshold_Experiment.ipynb` using Jupyter Notebook or JupyterLab
 5. Run all cells and follow the on-screen instructions

-Audio will play through your computer’s speakers :)
+Audio will play through your computer’s speakers, but headphones are recommended :)